-Where an insurance policy insures an entire construction project, including "property owned by others," Canadian courts have interpreted this as insuring parties other than just the named insureds.4 In construction contracts, subcontractors are seen as having such an "identity of interest" with the general contractor (in that it will stand to gain from the project's existence and will lose from any damage to it), that they are considered unnamed insureds by necessary implication.5 Thus, a subcontractor's interest in the project may be considered insured even when he is not named as an insured on the policy and his interest is not disclosed.
+as having such an "identity of interest" with the general contractor (in that it will stand to gain from the project's existence and will lose from any damage to it), that they are considered unnamed insureds by necessary implication.5 Thus, a subcontractor's interest in the project may be considered insured even when he is not named as an insured on the policy and his interest is not disclosed.

-However, there has been an important new development.
+In this regard, however, there has been an important new development.
 In May 2010, the B.C.
 Court opined, in Brookfield Homes v.
-Nova Plumbing, that where property damage coverage for contractors and subcontractors is limited "to the extent of the insured's legal liability for insured physical loss or damage to such property," the unnamed insured defence may not apply.
-Where a subcontractor is insured only to the extent that the named insured is found legally liable for the loss or damage, it may be that a subcontractor cannot be regarded as an unnamed insured, even in the context of a builder's risk policy.6
+Nova Plumbing, that where property damage coverage for contractors and subcontractors is limited "to the extent of the Insured's legal liability for insured physical loss or damage to such property," the unnamed insured defense may not apply.
+In other words, where a subcontractor is insured only to the extent that the named insured is found legally liable for the loss or damage, it may be that a subcontractor cannot be regarded as an unnamed insured, even in the context of a builder's risk policy.6 ii) Waivers of Subrogation for Any "Interest with Respect to Which Insurance is Provided by This Policy"